Professional Services Volunteering Over 50

 Global Communities: Visiting International Professionals Program

 Founded in 1952 Global Communities is a non-profit organization that works in conflict-affected and developing countries around the world.
 Global Communities has active programs in the Middle East, the Caribbean, Africa, Asia, and Central and Eastern Europe.
-In the Visiting International Professionals program, Global Communities recruits experienced subject-area experts for a variety of short volunteer assignments.
-In the Visiting International Professionals program, Global Communities International recruits experienced subject-area experts for a variety of short volunteer assignments.
-Global Communities is looking for technically skilled volunteers who have a minimum of five years experience in the requested area.
+In the Visiting International Professionals program, The organization recruits experienced subject-area experts for a variety of short volunteer assignments.
+In the Visiting International Professionals program, they are looking for technically skilled volunteers who have a minimum of five years experience in the requested area.

 Many organizations that are listed in the volunteer section of Transitions Abroad also have need for professional volunteer services.
 I also encourage international readers to conduct an online search to find organizations in their individual countries that use experienced professionals in their international volunteer programs.